dharmab/8492sqdn.net/content/guides/hotas/index.md

 ## Recommended

-### Winwing Orion 2 HOTAS MAX
+### WINCTRL Orion 2 HOTAS MAX

-Bundle of the Winwing Orion 2 ViperAce EX Viper stick and Orion 2 throttle.
+Bundle of the WINCTRL Orion 2 ViperAce EX Viper stick and Orion 2 throttle.
 Choice of replica F/A-18, replica F-15E and fictionalized F-15EX throttle grips available.
 A close match to the real controls of an A-10 or F-15E.

  | |
 -|-|-